kkhetarpal/Literature/TheCuriousRobot.md

 ## Summary

 This paper addresses - how to learning visual representations via active, physical interactions as opposed to passive data in an unsupervised way.
+This work is introduces a novel idea of using robotic tasks to train ConvNets as visual representations.

 - Physical System
   - Baxter robot with a paralle jaw gripper and a tactile skin-sensor has been used to perform robotic tasks to record data via physical interactions with the world